edgardcham/nomadjs/CLI_DOCUMENTATION.md

 ## Overview

-NomadJS is a production-ready SQL migration tool for Node.js with advanced features including checksums, transaction control, and adapters for PostgreSQL and MySQL.
+NomadJS is a production-ready SQL migration tool for Node.js with checksums, transaction control, and first-class PostgreSQL/MySQL support.

 ## Features